cobrowseio/cobrowse-sdk-xamarin/docs/redact-sensitive-data.md

 #### Xamarin.Forms implementation

-While it is not possible to access platform-specific UI code directly from a cross-platform project, you can easily achive it using [Effects](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/effects/introduction) and [Custom Renderers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/).
+While it is not possible to access platform-specific UI code directly from a cross-platform project, you can easily achieve it using [Effects](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/effects/introduction) and [Custom Renderers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/).

 In your **cross-platform** project declare a new `Effect` for marking Xamarin.Forms UI elements as *redacted*: